 1864- Under the 1864 Treaty of London, Ithaca, along with the remaining six Ionian islands, was ceded to Greece as a gesture of diplomatic friendship to Greece's new Anglophile king,England returned the Eptanesian Islands to Greece, on 21st May.

 1886- Word circulates among the villages of Ithaki about the discovery of gold in Kalgoorlie, Australia.
 A number of Ithacans take the chance to emigrate, seeking their fortunes in the distant gold fields of Australia.
 Young Ithacans like the Lekatsas brothers Marinos and Antonios, as well as George Morfesis and many more disembarked in Melbourne, and established themselves as successful businessmen.
 They prospered in real estate development, cafes, and in a variety of retail and wholesale food establishments.

 1871-According to census there were 19 women and 127 men born in Greece living in Victoria.

 1894- Antonios Ioannis Gerasimos Lekatsas (Antony John Jereos Lucas), changed name by deed pole in 1903 when he became naturalised, established the first Greek café named “The Town Hall Café” in Swanston street Melbourne.
 He became an Honorary Greek Consul General for Australia 1921-1925, and between 1931 until his death in 1946, was the Greek Consul for Victoria.

 1896- First Greek Orthodox priest arrives in Australia, Archimandrite Dorotheos Bakaliaros.

-Early part of the 20th century, massive immigration from Ithaki into Melbourne takes place.
+Early part of the 20th century, l immigration from Ithaki into Melbourne takes place.

 1901- Australia becomes a Federation on 1st January.